 Service Overview

 The “3SDSCM Service” will be a “service” provided on-cloud ONLY.
 Initially this will be on Dassault Cloud.
 The question of whether this will be provided for Customer Cloud environments is undetermined at this point.

+Service: A service is a set of related functionality (products) provided on one or more host machines (typically, virtual machines) and typically exposed to the end users through Web Apps and/or REST services exposed via one or more Apache TomEE servers.
+The 3DEXPERIENCE system is a whole set of services that inter-communicate.
+For example, the 3DSpace service provides relational database services and interacts with the 3DPassport service for user identification and authentication.

-[Dassault Cloud is the cloud service we provide ourselves, using companies like Outscale or Amazon as the infrastructure provider.
-It is possible for a customer to have their own “cloud” infrastructure, and to deploy our services on that: this is known as “Customer Cloud”.]
+Cloud Services: Various 3rd-party companies provide facilities to host services.
+For example, Outscale or Amazon.
+This means that these companies provide the whole infrastructure (machines / disks / network) to run the services, and also provide management and monitoring of the services.
+When we talk about providing our services “on the Dassault Cloud”, we mean that they will be hosted on one of these 3rd-party companies, and our customers access the services from that 3rd-party company’s networks.
+It is possible for a (large!) company to provide their own Cloud infrastructure, and to deploy our “cloud” services on that infrastructure.
+This is known as “Customer Cloud”.]

+On Premise: The alternative to using our products as part of a Cloud service, is for a customer to install them as individual products on their own machines.
+This is known as an on-premise installation.
+The existing “SCM Connector” products (allowing use of Git and DesignSync data with our Connected Software product) are “on premise”, since they can only be installed on a customer network.

-The purpose of the service is to provide management of data (files) in an SCM system where the “repositories” are managed on-cloud.
+The purpose of the 3DSCM service is to provide management of data (files) in an SCM system where the “repositories” are managed on-cloud.
+That is, the opposite of the existing “connectors” which only manage data on-premise.

 The initial service will provide for management of “git” repositories, with the potential for other SCM data (such as DesignSync) to be managed in the future.

-The simplest way to think of this as an on-cloud version of the “Git Connector” that has been provided as part of the Connector Software suite since it began.
-The difference being that, instead of the git repositories being managed on the customer site, they are managed on our cloud servers.
+So, the 3DSCM service can be thought of as an on-cloud version of the “Git Connector”.
+The primary difference being that, instead of the git repositories being managed on the customer site, they are managed on our cloud servers.

 Here is a picture of the previous system using the Git Connector: